-Presvelos Law Professional Corporation (“Presvelos Law,” “we,” “us”, ”our”, the “firm”) is committed to protecting the personal information entrusted to us by our clients and others we deal with.
+Presvelos Law Professional Corporation (“Presvelos Law,” “we,” “us,” “our,” the “firm”) is committed to protecting the personal information entrusted to us by our clients and others we deal with.
 This policy explains, in plain terms, what personal information we handle, why we handle it, and the choices you have.

 As lawyers, we are bound by professional duties of confidentiality and solicitor-client privilege.
 Those duties go beyond what privacy law requires, and they apply alongside the practices described herein.